0x0ff/en.0x0ff.info/_posts/2021-01-21-Client-Side-Attack-Watering-Hole.markdown

 ## **ALL TO SAY WHAT?**

 Well all to say that, even if there are technical protection measures, **safety is everyone's business**.
-From website developer to user, including the teams in charge of their companies'**IS** , and of course security teams.
+From website developer to user, including the teams in charge of their companies'**IS**, and of course security teams.
 {: .text-justify}

 Risk awareness and **IT** security education are among the keys to securing our personal and business networks and equipment.
 And this education can not be done only by **IT** professionals.
 {: .text-justify}

 It is obvious that the education of technical teams in the offensive realities is very beneficial.
 And we can hope that it leads to a consequent reduction in the attack surface(_technical_) thanks to the application of good practices understood by the designer (_and not just applied to pass any validation_).
-But we must not neglect the importance of an educated user base involved in IT security which is just as desirable, allowing to significantly reduce the impact of **client-side** attacks , **phishing** and even **social engineering**.
+But we must not neglect the importance of an educated user base involved in IT security which is just as desirable, allowing to significantly reduce the impact of **client-side** attacks, **phishing** and even **social engineering**.
 {: .text-justify}

-Unfortunately, this education today is only carried out in the professional field (_and still not everywhere_), whereas it could be done all over the place (_in schools, in private and family circles, as well as in the public domain. , by the government, etc._).
+Unfortunately, this education today is only carried out in the professional field (_and still not everywhere_), whereas it could be done all over the place (in schools, in private and family circles, as well as in the public domain, by the government, etc.).
 Contrary to what has been done over the past 20 years (_we will recall the_ [_Krash.in_](https://reflets.info/articles/la-justice-des-bots-c-est-maintenant)_affair in which a blogger was condemned for the sole purpose of educating people through his blog_), it is not by trying to prohibit the spread of knowledge in computer security that we effectively protect Internet users.
-On the contrary, the lack of visibility and the apparent ultra confidential nature of our domains (_from the point of view of the general public_) is most certainly partly responsible for the carelessness of Internet users ...
+On the contrary, the lack of visibility and the apparent ultra confidential nature of our domains (_from the point of view of the general public_) is most certainly partly responsible for the carelessness of Internet users...
 This is why it seems to me beneficial to quickly offer popularized access to this culture and this knowledge, and I hope (_in vain?_) that the democratization of this knowledge will increase the level of involvement and vigilance in general.
 {: .text-justify}

 As for the method of transmission, I cannot help expressing a very critical opinion on the reality that I observe.
 This type of awareness (_in the workplace_) is often seen as a chore, or even an insult.
 And my gosh, it's all our fault.
 Let's get off our high horse, we security professionals.
 Popularization is desirable and learning is not done with 4 powerpoint slides and a bloated **QCM** to be completed each year, it is in-depth work.
 As such, it must be pleasant for the recipient of these teachings, because otherwise he picks up.
 Even by pointing the user, this exchange will probably be counterproductive, and the person may become actively refractory, out of a spirit of contradiction.